 Chantal Joffe brings a combination of insight and integrity, as well as psychological and emotional force, to the genre of figurative art, which is at the center of her oeuvre.
 Hers is a deceptively casual brushstroke and whether in images a few inches square or ten feet high, fluidity combined with a pragmatic approach to representation seduces and disarms.

-Almost always depicting women or girls, sometimes in groups, Joffe’s paintings only tenuously adhere to their source material―be it a photograph, magazine page, or even a reflection in the mirror – instead reminding us that distortions of scale and form can often make a subject seem more real.
+Almost always depicting women or girls, sometimes in groups but recently in iconic portraits, Joffe’s paintings only waveringly adhere to their source – be it a photograph, magazine page or even a reflection in the mirror – instead reminding us that distortions of scale and form can often make a subject seem more real.

 Joffe’s paintings always alert us to how appearances are carefully constructed and codified, whether in a fashion magazine or the family album, and to the choreography of display.
 There’s witty neutrality in a career-spanning line-up that has given equal billing to catwalk models, porn actresses, mothers and children, loved ones and literary heroines.

 The artist questions assumptions about what makes a noble subject for art and challenges what our expectations of a feminist art might be.
 Appropriation of existing imagery has been a cornerstone, particularly in the works for which she first became known.
 Joffe ennobles the people she paints by rehabilitating the photographic image but, crucially, recognises that it is paint itself – its spatio-temporal complexities rather than attendant theories or sociopolitical ideas surrounding subject matter – that keeps us engaged.